JohnSnowLabs/spark-nlp-workshop/platforms/emr/spark_nlp_healthcare_emr_serverless_guide.md

 EMR Serverless release: emr-7.x
 Python: 3.11
 Spark NLP: <spark-nlp-version>
-Spark NLP Healthcare/JSL: <spark-nlp-jsl-version>
+Healthcare NLP: <spark-nlp-jsl-version>
 Scala: 2.12
 ```

-Do not mix arbitrary Spark NLP, Healthcare/JSL, and model versions.
+Do not mix arbitrary Spark NLP, Healthcare NLP, and model versions.
 If a model fails to load or deserialize, first validate version compatibility.

 ## 3. VPC and Outbound Connectivity